Aliases for DLL1 Gene

 DLL1 is a human homolog of the Notch Delta ligand and is a member of the delta/serrate/jagged family.
 It plays a role in mediating cell fate decisions during hematopoiesis.
 It may play a role in cell-to-cell communication. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DLL1 Gene

-DLL1 (Delta-Like 1 (Drosophila)) is a Protein Coding gene.
-Diseases associated with DLL1 include microform holoprosencephaly and septopreoptic holoprosencephaly.
-Among its related pathways are Signaling by GPCR and Infectious disease.
-GO annotations related to this gene include calcium ion binding and Notch binding.
-An important paralog of this gene is JAG1.
+DLL1 (Delta Like Canonical Notch Ligand 1) is a Protein Coding gene.
+Diseases associated with DLL1 include Neurodevelopmental Disorder With Nonspecific Brain Abnormalities And With Or Without Seizures and Alobar Holoprosencephaly.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and Notch binding.
+An important paralog of this gene is DLL4.

 UniProtKB/Swiss-Prot Summary for DLL1 Gene